-The NEORV32 Processor is a customizable microcontroller-like system based on a RISC-V-compliant CPU.
+The NEORV32 Processor is a customizable microcontroller-like SoC based on the NEORV32 RISC-V-compliant CPU.

 It is intended as auxiliary processor within larger SoC designs or as stand-alone custom microcontroller.
-The processor provides common peripherals like GPIO, aerial interfaces, timers, external bus interface and embedded memories.
+The processor provides common peripherals like GPIO, serial interfaces, timers and embedded memories.
 All features beyond the base CPU are optional and can be configured via VHDL generics.
-Most of the peripherals are recycled from the NEO430 processor.

-The project comes with a complete software ecosystem that features core libraries for high-level usage of the provided functions and peripherals, application makefiles , a run-time environment and several example programs and even a freeRTOS port.
+The project comes with a complete software ecosystem that features core libraries for high-level usage of the provided functions and peripherals, application makefiles , a run-time environment, several example programs and even a freeRTOS port.

 The project is intended to work "out of the box " - just synthesize the provided test setup, upload it to the FPGA board of choice and start playing with the NEORV32.